The last few weeks we’ve been posting the amazing work of Ladislav Sutnar.

-In this final installment of his work, we will be looking Strip Street, an album of work he created in 1963.
+In this final installment of his work, we will look at Strip Street, an album he created in 1963.
 This was an album of 12 erotic silk-screen prints.

-These works are outside of his design norm and yet they still include Sutnar’s hierarchical design approach as a father of modern information design.
+These works are outside of his design norm, yet they still include Sutnar’s hierarchical design approach as a father of modern information design.

 Many people do not know that he also wrote an essay to accompany the Strip Street series.